SAP-archive/teched2021-DEV161/exercises/exC/README.md

 From now on you can leave this app open - all changes will appear here automatically, allowing you to quickly validate every change you make.

-Our quick check has discovered that the title page and the bottom navigation shows: "Empty page".
+Our quick check has discovered that the title of the page shows "Empty page".
 So, let's fix this.

-Back in AppGvyer, select the PAGE LAYOUT in the lower-right coponent tree view and set the "Page name" property to "Catalog" and the "Short description" to
+Back in AppGvyer, close the "LAUNCH" perspective by pressing the "x" in the upper right corner, you should now be back on the page view.
+Now select the PAGE LAYOUT in the lower-right component tree view and set the "Page name" property to "Catalog" and the "Short description" to
 ```
 Displays a list of available heroes
 ```